-• [connector factory class name] corresponds to the name of the Connector Factory used to connect to Hor netQ.

-Values can be org.hornetq.core.remoting.impl.invm.InVMConnectorFactory or org.hornetq.core.remoting.impl.netty.NettyConnectorFactory

-- [user name] is the user name to create a client session.
+- [connector corresponds the factory class namel to name of the used connect HornetQ.
+ConnectorFactory to to Values can be org.hornetq.core.remoting.impl.invm.InVMConnectorFactory Or org.hornetq.core.remoting.impl.netty.NettyConnectorFactory - [user name] is the user name to create a client session.
 It is optional - [password] is the password to create a client session.
-It is mandatory only if the user name is specified - [connector parameters] is a list of comma-separated key=value pair which are passed to the connector factory (see Chapter 16, Configuring the Transport for a list of the transport parameters).
+It is mandatory only if the user name is specified

+• [connector parameters] is a list of comma-separated key=value pair which are passed to the connector factory (see Chapter 16, Configuring the Transport for a list of the transport parameters).